 The vein mineralization is of two distinct types: silver-copper mineralization containing tetrahedrite and lesser chalcopyrite as the principal economic minerals; and silver-lead mineralization dominated by argentiferous galena.
 Gangues in both types are mainly siderite, with varying amounts of pyrite and quartz.
 The silver-lead mineralization occurs both as well-defined, steeply-dipping, relatively narrow veins, and also as wider zones of disseminated and stringer mineralization.
-The latter type occurs in the eastern part of the property, in the Caladay Zone, on the former Caladay property, and has not yet been subject to mining.
+The latter type occurs more commonly in the eastern part of the property in what is now called the Caladay Zone.